-Spoiling customers rotten is the new black, the new mantra, or for you laggards (you know who you are, dahling), the new grail quest.
+Spoiling customers rotten is the new black, the new mantra, the new grail quest.
 Worst case: it seems out of reach, and you are toast.

 We see it everywhere.
 We have come to expect each next interaction with our product and service providers to feel like progress, not another blind date.
 Is that too much to ask?
 It certainly has become a new watershed basis for satisfaction.
 Ask any Amazon customer.
 Examine your banking relationships.

 As William Gibson famously said: “The future has arrived – it’s just not very evenly distributed”.
 It seems that every day we are yanked between extremes.
 At one moment we are marveling at modern convenience, and the next moment we are musing about its glitches and unmet expectations, as if somehow entitled.
 Maybe we are.
 Maybe your customers think so.

 Some organizations are equipped, focused and successful at doting on their audiences and customers.
 Are you?
 If so, great.
 If not, why not; what’s keeping you from getting started?
 The answer: a lot less than you think.
 Of course you could cite the usual hindrances like people, time and resources, and yet today competing at selling, serving and pleasing customers is not an option or a choice, or even a competitive advantage.
 It’s a baseline expectation.
 Table stakes.

 Right now, as you read this, your business is either delivering value before, during and after each transaction, or you risk being replaced by a phone app (yep, there’s an app for that).
 You can prevent ending up in that scrap heap by making up your mind to compete – affordably, and at scale.
 The tools are becoming easier to use and more sophisticated.
 You just have to be motivated to change.